-The Company utilized the Black-Scholes option-pricing model to estimate the fair value of stock options awarded to employees.
+Stock-Based Compensation - The fair value of stock option grants is estimated using the Black-Scholes option-pricing model.
 The Black-Scholes option-pricing model requires several key assumptions.
-The key assumptions used to apply this pricing model during the three months ended March 31, 2019 and 2018, were as follows:
+The key assumptions used to apply this pricing model were as follows:

-2019 2018

-Risk-free interest rate 2.30% - 2.50 2.05% - 2.68%

-Expected term (in years) 6.25 1.83 - 6.25

-Expected dividend yield 0% 0%

-Expected volatility of underlying common stock 73.4% 65%
+Three Months Ende d September 30, Nine Montl Septemb 2019 2018 2019 2018 Risk-free interest rate 1.43% - 1.95% 2.82% 1.43% - 2.50% 1.93% - 2.90% Expected term (in years) 0.34 - 6.25 6.25 0.25 - 6.25 0.25 - 6.25 Expected dividend yield 0 % 0 % 0 % 0 % Expected volatility of underlying common stock 73.4 % 65.0 % 73.4 % 65 %

 The risk-free interest rate was based on rates associated with U.S. Treasury issues approximating the expected life of the stock options.
 The expected term of options granted to employees was determined using the simplified method, which represents the midpoint of the contractual term of the option and the weighted-average vesting period of the option.
 The Company uses the simplified method because it does not have sufficient historical option exercise data to provide a reasonable basis upon which to estimate the expected term.
 The expected dividend-yield assumption was based on the Company's expectation of no future dividend payments.
-The expected volatility of the underlying stock was based on the average historical volatility of comparable publicly traded companies based on weekly price returns as reported by a pricing service, as the Company does not have a trading history for its stock.
+The expected volatility of the underlying stock was based on the average historical volatility of comparable publicly traded companies based on weekly price returns as reported by a pricing service, as the Company has historically been a private company and lacks company-specific historical and implied volatility information.

-The weighted-average grant date fair value of the options granted during the three months ended March 31, 2019, was \$5.02 per share.
-As of March 31, 2019, there was \$12.8 million of unrecognized compensation expense related to unvested stock options that is expected to be recognized over a weighted-average period of 3.1 years.
+The weighted-average grant date fair value of the options granted during the nine months ended September 30, 2019 and 2018, were \$6.73 and \$3.38 per share, respectively.
+As of September 30, 2019, there was \$15.4 million of unrecognized compensation expense related to unvested stock options that is expected to be recognized over a weighted-average period of 2.8 years.
 Stock-based compensation related to stock options and unvested stock awards are classified as follows (in thousands):